RROxford/new-theme/_events/WebinarCorinaLogan.md

 Registration: Please [register on eventbrite](https://www.eventbrite.com/e/how-peer-community-in-registered-reports-lets-researchers-take-back-control-tickets-158379797237){:target="_blank"} to receive the meeting link.

-This meeting will take place on Zoom or on Teams and will be recorded.
+This meeting will take place on Zoom and will be recorded.